Display all available interfaces with -D:

 –list-interfaces

 Print the list of the network interfaces available on the system and on which tcpdump can capture packets.
-For each network interface, a number and an interface name, possibly followed by a text description of the interface, is printed.
+For each network interface, a number and an interface name, possibly followed by a text description of the interface, are printed.
 The interface name or the number can be supplied to the -i flag to specify an interface on which to capture.

 This can be useful on systems that don’t have a command to list them (e.g., Windows systems, or UNIX systems lacking ifconfig -a); the number can be useful on Windows 2000 and later systems, where the interface name is a somewhat complex string.